maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 RFC9082#section-3.1 defines the basic search for autnum objectClass.
 The returned JSON object for Autnum search May include irr_policies object member. irr_policies is an optional and must be an array, the order of the objects in the array is to be observed during processing.

-“irr_policies” can contain following object member and each of them is a string containing a value as specified by RPSL:
+"irr0_policies” can contain following object member and each of them is a string containing a value as specified by RPSL:

       import